Standards and Quality Committee

 - Failure of the specialist to observe the terms and conditions of his or her appointment, including these by-laws

-- Following notification of certain circumstances; the specialist must notify the Board through the SQC if any of the following occur during the period
+- Following notification of certain circumstances; the specialist must notify the Board through the SQC if any of the following occur during the period of accreditation:

 - their membership of a defence organisation lapses